-The SEAC will analyze the data related to recruitment and retention rates of special education teachers, para professionals, therapists and other support personnel who work directly with students with disabilities.
-The SEAC will also examine the pay scales of these professionals relative to surrounding districts and make appropriate recommendations.
+SEAC will analyze the data related to recruitment and retention rates of special education teachers, para professionals, therapists and other support personnel who work directly with students with disabilities.
+SEAC will also examine the pay scales of these professionals relative to surrounding districts and make appropriate recommendations.

-The SEAC will seek to highlight and celebrate instructional excellence and inclusive practices by improving the Harry Burke and Anne Lipnick Education Awards nomination process; restructuring the awards if appropriate, and modifying the selection criteria if necessary.
-The SEAC will also renew its commitment to elevate the award ceremony to command district wide attention for award recipients.
+SEAC will seek to highlight and celebrate instructional excellence and inclusive practices by improving the Harry Burke and Anne Lipnick Education Awards nomination process; restructuring the awards if appropriate, and modifying the selection criteria if necessary.
+SEAC will also renew its commitment to elevate the award ceremony to command district wide attention for award recipients.

-The SEAC will highlight the need to have an effective professional development track for special education professionals within the district with the goal of improved retention of quality special education professionals.
-The committee will receive an annual report on professional development and provide comment on the report.
+SEAC will highlight the need to have an effective professional development track for special education professionals within the district with the goal of improved retention of quality special education professionals.